 informal childcare: Non-regulated care that may be paid or unpaid.
 May include care provided by grandparents, other relatives, other people, and other child minding services.

-intercountry adoption: Adoption of a child or children from countries other than Australia who may be legally placed for adoption, but who generally have had no previous contact with the adoptive parents.
+intercountry adoption: Adoption of a child or children from countries other than Australia with which Australia has an official adoption program, who may be legally placed for adoption, but who generally have had no previous contact with the adoptive parents.
 There are two categories of intercountry adoptions—Hague adoption and bilateral adoption.
+See also Hague adoption and bilateral adoption.

 International Classification of Functioning, Disability and Health: World Health Organization’s internationally accepted classification of functioning, disability and health (endorsed in May 2001).

-intimate partner violence: Set of violent behaviours between current or former intimate partners, including boyfriends, girlfriends and dates.
+intimate partner violence: Violent or intimidating behaviours perpetrated by current or former intimate partners, including a cohabiting partner, boyfriend, girlfriend or date.
 See also partner violence and domestic violence.

 in-training (apprentices and trainees): Apprentices and trainees actively training under the terms of their training contract, which has not been completed, cancelled, withdrawn, suspended, or expired without the contract requirements being met.